hyperledger-archives/fabric/docs/dev-setup/devnet-setup.md

 #### Start up a validating peer:

 Let's launch the first validating peer (the root node).
-We'll set CORE_PEER_ID to vp0 and CORE_VM_ENDPOINT asabove.
+We'll set CORE_PEER_ID to vp0 and CORE_VM_ENDPOINT as above.
 Here's the docker-compose.yml for launching a single container within a **Vagrant** environment:

 ```
 vp0: